sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 the process); this step may be performed simply by transmitting the key to Bob.
 However, the private key (in either format) must be kept secret.

+It is essential that the public key is generated correctly when the initial key generation is performed.
+Lattice public keys consist of a lattice and a secret hidden by an error term; if additional error can be introduced into the public key generation stage, then the success of decapsulation can reveal enough of the secret that successive queries determine the private key.
+Notably, this means a public key can be 'poisoned' such that a future adversary can recover the private key even though it will appear correct in normal usage.

 ## ML-KEM Encapsulation

 The second step is for Bob to generate a ciphertext and a shared secret key.

 To perform this step, Bob would first run the Encapsulation Key Check on Alice's public key as outlined at the beginning of section 7.2 of
 {{FIPS203}}.
-If that test passes, then Bob would perform the what FIPS 203 terms as ML-KEM.Encaps() (see section 7.2 of {{FIPS203}}).
+If that test passes, then Bob would perform what FIPS 203 terms as ML-KEM.Encaps() (see section 7.2 of {{FIPS203}}).
 This step takes the validated public key, internally calls the random number generator for a seed, and produces both a ciphertext and a 32-byte shared secret